timothyhartanto/trongame/README.md

-# trongame
+# Tron Game

-Snake-like game which can be played by 2 players
+A game which gameplay is similar with the "Snake" game, but it is played by 2 players